JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 "But you don't have zero knowledge, do you?"

-Lawrence found himself grinning, which hurt a lot, and which caused a little more blood to leak out of his nose and over his lips in a hot trickle.
+Batman found himself grinning, which hurt a lot, and which caused a little more blood to leak out of his nose and over his lips in a hot trickle.
 "Well, signals intelligence being what it is, I was able to discover that it was a Securitat stream, and that it wasn't the first one he'd worked on, nor the